RichardCoffee/privacy-my-way/readme.txt

 5. Either click on the Settings link, or go to Dashboard -> Setting -> Privacy My Way, to edit and save the options.

 Note:  If an error occurs when attempting to activate the plugin, then manually check your site's plugin directory and make sure that the plugin directory name does not end with a version number.
-If it does, you will need to remove the version number from the directory name before the plugin can be activated.
+If it does, you should remove the version number from the directory name before activating the plugin.

 = Manual =